2 Dead After Eating Oysters Poisoned With Deadly Bacteria

-Two people have died after consuming raw oysters contaminated with flesh-eating bacteria in Louisiana, health officials confirmed during a Louisiana Oyster Task Force meeting this week.
+Two additional people have died after consuming raw oysters contaminated with flesh-eating bacteria in Louisiana, health officials confirmed during a Louisiana Oyster Task Force meeting last week.
 The deaths were caused by Vibrio vulnificus, a naturally occurring bacterium found in warm coastal waters.

-The fatalities were reported during Tuesday’s task force meeting at the New Orleans Lakefront Airport, where officials reviewed recent data on illnesses linked to Louisiana oyster consumption.
+The fatalities were reported during a Tuesday, August 26, 2025, task force meeting at the New Orleans Lakefront Airport, where officials reviewed recent data on illnesses linked to Louisiana oyster consumption.
 One victim was a Louisiana resident, while the other was from out of state.
 Both individuals contracted the bacteria after eating oysters that were harvested in Louisiana but served at restaurants in Louisiana and Florida.

 Jennifer Armentor, the molluscan shellfish program administrator at the Louisiana Department of Health, told the task force that the bacteria situation is concerning.
 “It’s just prolific right now,” she indicated during the Tuesday meeting.